Cabometyx FDA Approval History

 Treatment for: Renal Cell Carcinoma, Hepatocellular Carcinoma, Thyroid Cancer

-Cabometyx (cabozantinib) is a tyrosine kinase inhibitor indicated for the treatment of patients with advanced renal cell carcinoma (RCC) who have received prior anti-angiogenic therapy.
+Cabometyx (cabozantinib) is a tyrosine kinase inhibitor used for the treatment of advanced renal cell carcinoma (RCC), hepatocellular carcinoma (HCC), and differentiated thyroid cancer (DTC).

-The most common side effects reported in clinical trials include diarrhea, fatigue, nausea, decreased appetite, hand-foot syndrome, high blood pressure, vomiting, weight loss, and constipation.
+- Common side effects include diarrhea, fatigue, Palmar-Plantar Erythrodysesthesia (PPE), decreased appetite, hypertension, nausea, vomiting, weight decreased, and constipation.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.